MilchRatchet/Luminary/LumFileDocs.md

 The number of samples to compute per pixel in offline mode.
 Number must be strictly greater than 0.

 `GENERAL DENOISER [INT32]`<br/>
-Set 1 to enable Optix denoising.
-This activates denoising in offline mode and allows denoising to be made active in realtime mode.
+Set 1 to enable Optix denoising, 0 else.

 `GENERAL OUTPUTFN [STRING]`<br/>
 File name of output image in offline mode.
 Specified directory must already exist.